AnyChart/docs.anychart.com/Maps/Labels.md

 ## Common Settings

 In AnyMaps, labels are being used the same as in the charts: you can add and format them, create text labels related to series or not, attach actions, use images as labels and so on.
-Let's demonstrate here all these abilities.
+All these abilities are demonstrated below.

 To make points show labels, use {api:anychart.core.map.series.Choropleth#labels}labels(){api}.
 There are a lot of different methods which are to customize your chart, like {api:anychart.core.ui.LabelsFactory#fontColor}fontColor(){api} to set the color of the label text, {api:anychart.core.ui.LabelsFactory#fontSize}fontSize(){api} to define the text size, {api:anychart.core.ui.LabelsFactory#offsetX}offsetX(){api} and {api:anychart.core.ui.LabelsFactory#offsetY}offsetY(){api} to move the label and else.
 You can find more in the [Common Labels](../Common_Settings/Labels) article.

-Let's take a simple choropleth map of Australia as a basic map for our samples.
+A simple choropleth map of Australia is used as a basis for the following samples.

 ```
 // enable labels